edufelsan/AspNetMvcReact/README.md

 **4. TypeScript compilation errors**
 - Delete `node_modules` and run `npm install` again
 - Check if Node.js version is 18 or later

+**5. Translation not working / Text not changing**
+- Verify translation files exist in `frontend/src/locales/`
+- Check browser console for i18next errors
+- Ensure `useTranslation` hook is imported correctly
+- Clear browser cache and localStorage

+**6. Component examples not displaying**
+- Navigate to `/components` route
+- Check if all shadcn/ui components are installed
+- Verify `ComponentsController.cs` is properly configured

 ### Reset Everything